 A complaint was filed by Greenpeace, WWF-Indonesia and Rainforest Action Network to FSC in May 2013, accusing APRIL of being involved in large-scale deforestation activities in Indonesia and bringing negative social and environmental impacts to areas with high conservation values.
 FSC dissociated from the company in August 2013 after APRIL unilaterally decided to file a withdrawal of the FSC certifications held by the group.

 FSC and APRIL have agreed to enter a dialogue process with the view of eventually developing a roadmap to end disassociation.
-In this process, FSC is involving all concerned parties, including Greenpeace, WWF-Indonesia and Rainforest Action Network, namely the NGO's that filed the original complaint, as well as other key stakeholders.
+In this process, all concerned parties, including Greenpeace, WWF-Indonesia and Rainforest Action Network, namely the NGO's that filed the original complaint, as well as other key stakeholders will be involved.

 From January 2020, FSC will conduct a baseline assessment of the complaint allegations about APRIL Group and its alignment with the FSC Policy for Association.